 Introducing a new tag on the blog named Rule 25.
 For a post to qualify, the content, knowledge and principles presented must be valid not only today, but were valid at least 25 years ago, and I firmly believe will be valid for at least the next 25 years.

-I am so tired of current versions of this-and-that, skills and knowledge that do not last for more than a year.
+In contrast to current versions of this-and-that, skills and knowledge that do not survive a year.